kotayam/quilt-junction/junction/samples/serverless/README.md

 ### Prepare

+In order to simulate this experiment, it requires two separate machine that can talk within a private IP address (e.g. two nodes in a CloudLab experiment).

 Make sure you have built junction using `scripts/build.sh` and the scheduler is running.
+The scheduler should be bound to the NIC which is setup for the private IP communication.
+You may need to set the status of the NIC to DOWN to do this.

 ### Gateway